razvanvancea/cli-git-pull-microservices/README.md

 vim ~/.bashrc
 ```

-Add a new alias, as it follows (feel free to replace 'pullqa' with other name)
+Add a new alias, as it follows (feel free to replace 'pullservices' with other project name, e.g. pullfacebook)

 ```
-alias pullqa="cd $HOME/cli-git-pull-microservices && npm run pullqa && cd -"
+alias pullservices="cd $HOME/cli-git-pull-microservices && npm run pullservices && cd -"
 ```

 ### Step 4 - source the file